KyleAcheson/ElectronicSurfaces/README.md

 - [x] Routines for settuping up HF/CASSCF/CASPT2/MRCI blocks.

-- [x] Routine for calculting single point energies.
+- [x] Routine for calculting single point energies (CASSCF/CASPT2/MRCI).

-- [x] Routine for calculating SOC.
+- [x] Routine for calculating SOC (CASSCF/MRCI).

 - [x] Routine for displacing molecule along x, y, and z coordinate by distance dr (depending on unique axis chosen).

+- [x] Routine for calculating all possible combinations of coupled states.

+- [x] Routine for incrementing record files.

+- [x] Routine for calculating transition dipole matrices.

-- [x] Routine for setting up NACME calculation along each coordinate.
+- [x] Routine for calculating NACMEs (CASSCF/ MRCI).

-- [x] Routine for calculating Gradients.
+- [x] Routine for calculating analytical gradients (CASSCF).

+- [ ] Routine for calculating numerical gradients (MRCI).

-- [x] Logic to determine symmetry vs no symmetry calculations.
+- [x] Logic throughout whole programme to determine symmetry vs no symmetry calculations.

 - [x] Routines to store output data in arrays - energies, gradients, NACMEs.

-- [x] Parallel execution - Must force sharing of arrays for global data storage.
+- [x] Parallel execution - Must force sharing of array memory for global data storage.

 - [ ] Routine to extract SOC.

 - [ ] Internal coordinate routine for spherical coordinates.
 Option to use this or feed a predefined list of arrays to the programme.

 - [ ] Routine to extract CASPT2 mixing matrix.

+- [ ] Add functionality to run on a HPC queuing system.

 - [ ] Extend to Molcas - Framework already in place, just rewrite molpro.py in molcas format in molcas.py.